-&lt;sup>22 The Foreign Assistance Act of 1961, as amended (FAA), Section 622(c)(22 U.S.C.
+27 The Foreign Assistance Act of 1961, as amended (FAA), Section 622(c)(22 U.S.C.
 2382), states that the Secretary of State, under the direction of the President, "shall be responsible for the continuous supervision and general direction of economic assistance, military assistance, and military education and training programs, including but not limited to determining whether there shall be a military assistance (including civic action) or a military education and training program for a country and the value thereof, to the end that such programs are effectively integrated both at home and abroad and the foreign policy of the United States is best served thereby."
-The Armed Export Control Act, which as of 1968 authorizes the FMS/FMF program, similarly mandates that the Secretary of State, under the direction of the President, be responsible for "the continuous supervision and general direction of sales, leases, financing, cooperative projects, and exports under this chapter... ."
+The Armed Export Control Act, which as of 1968 authorizes the FMS/FMF program, similarly mandates that the Secretary of State, under the direction of the President, be responsible for "the continuous supervision and general direction of sales, leases, financing, cooperative projects, and exports under this chapter...."
 (P.L.
 90-629, as amended, Chapter 1, Section 2(b), 22 U.S.C.
 2752).

-&lt;sup>23 According to a DOD document, the "geographic Combatant Commanders consider global train and equip authority the Department's single most important tool for building partner operational capacity, shaping the environment, and countering terrorism outside Iraq and Afghanistan."
+28 According to a DOD document, the "geographic Combatant Commanders consider global train and equip authority the Department's single most important tool for building partner operational capacity, shaping the environment, and countering terrorism outside Iraq and Afghanistan."
 FY2009 Budget Request Summary Justification, p.
 102.

-The January 2009 letter from the Under Secretary of Defense to Members of Congress (cited above) states that Section 1206 funds meet the military needs determined by the geographic Combatant Commanders "for tools to build capable, reliable, and interoperable partners as they prepare for-and seek to minimize the necessity for-military missions in the AORs [Areas of Responsibility]."
+the geographic Combatant Commanders "for tools to build capable, reliable, and interoperable partners as they prepare for-and seek to minimize the necessity for-military missions in the AORs [Areas of Responsibility]."
 Section 1206, according to the letter, is a flexible, strategic tool "to meet urgent and emergent threats and opportunities to build partner capacity... [and] ... to address critical counterterrorism needs as defined by the U.S. Government."